AaronR2020/TA-AC-BACKEND-mongoose-js-TNaaad/block-BNaacn/index.md

 - do not mutate previous schema unless specified
 - create a new schema for each question

-Q. create an express server
+Q. create an express server [done]

-- use mongoose to connect to mongodb database
+- use mongoose to connect to mongodb database  [done]

-Q. Create an article Schema with fields
+Q. Create an article Schema with fields [done]

 - title -> String
 - description -> String